 - First Preference (EB-1) – This category is for people with extraordinary abilities in science, athletics, education or business.
 It can include managers, professors, researchers, multinational executives and managers.

 Listed below are the different preferences used to issue temporary EB visas.
+Speak with a Guadalajara immigration attorney to determine if you qualify for these categories.

 - E-1 – Treaty Traders and qualified employees;